-This is one of the most exclusive Tango shows in Buenos Aires and has been enjoyed by great artists from around the world, including Madonna, Sting and Andrea Bocelli.
-The show also includes a brief but exciting display of some unique features of Argentine folklore.
+This is one of the most exclusive Tango shows in Buenos Aires, and has been enjoyed by great artists from around the world the likes of Madonna, Sting and Andrea Bocelli.
+The show also includes a brief but exciting display of some of the unique features of Argentine folklore.

-Located on a small cobblestone street in the historic neighborhood of San Telmo, Gala Tango is beautifully decorated with French-style architecture reminiscent of the 1930s.
-The building’s high ceilings and crystal chandeliers will make you feel as though you have traveled back in time to the “Golden Age of Tango,” while the small size of the theatre ensures a more exclusive experience than of regular tango shows.
+Located on a small cobblestone street in the historic neighborhood of San Telmo, Gala Tango is beautifully decorated with French style architecture reminiscent of the 1930s.
+The building’s high ceilings and crystal chandeliers will make you feel as though you have traveled back in time to the “Golden Age of Tango,” while the small size of the theatre allows for a more exclusive experience than that of a regular tango shows.

-At Gala Tango you will enjoy seeing world-class singers, musicians, and dancers (two winners of the 2013 Tango World Championship were dancers of Gala Tango!) and for those interested in learning a few Tango moves, there’s even a Tango teacher before the show with whom you can try some basic steps for yourself!
+At Gala Tango you will enjoy seeing world-class singers, musicians, and dancers (some winners of Tango World Championships were dancers of Gala Tango!).

-You’ll be treated to the sounds of traditional Tango and folkloric instruments by the show’s outstanding musicians.
+You’ll be treated to the sounds of traditional Tango and folkloric instruments, courtesy of the show’s outstanding musicians.
 One of the highlights is Rodolfo Ruiz playing his “charango” (a folkloric string instrument made from an armadillo shell).
 Mr. Ruiz is so talented that he has even played for the Pope at the Vatican!
-You will also hear a central instrument to any tango orchestra: the bandoneon, which is renowned for the beauty of its sound, and for its remarkable and expressive range and flexibility.
+You’ll also hear the sounds of an instrument central to any tango orchestra: the bandoneón, which is renowned for the beauty of its sound, and for its remarkable and expressive range and flexibility.

-The Argentine folklore bit of the show includes traditional costumes, and a mesmerizing boleadoras show performed by the show’s very own gaucho!
-A gaucho is the Argentinean equivalent of a North American cowboy and the boleadoras is a traditional throwing weapon used by gauchos designed to capture animals by entangling their legs.
+The Argentine folklore portion of the show includes traditional costumes, and a mesmerizing boleadoras show performed by the show’s very own gaucho!
+A gaucho is the Argentinean equivalent of a North American cowboy, and the boleadoras are a traditional throwing weapon (made of weights on the ends of interconnected cords, and used to capture animals by entangling their legs).